UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 # Workflow design
 ![Blank diagram](https://github.com/user-attachments/assets/93816abc-e625-4d21-9ce5-f95bf7046c38)

-# Building containers

-To run this pipeline, you will either need access to `/projects/bacteriology_tran_data/binning_wf_containers` where I have pre-built containers OR built them yourself using the apptainer definition files under `scripts/recipes`.

-If you would like to build the containers yourself, using the interactive build jobs to create the containers in `scripts/recipes` once you are logged into chtc.

 # Description of files in this directory
 - `/scripts`: Scripts such as .sh and .sub files.
-- (to do) Apptainer container images are located in `containers/`
+- Definition files to create containers (optional)
 	- Bowtie v.2.5.4
 	- Metabat2 version 2:2.17 (Bioconda); 2024-06-20T09:50:37
 	- MaxBin 2.2.7
 	- DAS Tool 1.1.7
-	- CheckM2 v.1.0.1
+	- CheckM2 v.1.1.0
-	- GTDB-tk v2.4.0 with GTDB database release 220 (April 24, 2024 - Current)
+	- GTDB-tk v2.4.1 with GTDB database release 220 (April 24, 2024 - Current)
+> [!NOTE]
+> In this version (May 2025) of the pipeline, it is no longer necessary to build the software container yourselves.
+The line `container_image` of each submit file either pulls an image available on DockerHub **or** one from the UW-Madison GitLab Container registry.

 - a template DAG is named `binning_wf_template.dag` in this main directory.
 - A DAGman configuration file is named `dagman.dag`.
 - Two helper scripts are provided to edit the template for you to run the script.
 	- `create_custom_dag.sh` is a bash script that creates multiple dag for each of your samples.
 	- `create_main_dag.sh` is a bash script that creates a "super dag" to run all your "individual dags" at once, given the configuration in dagman.dag.

 # Quick-start guide
 ## Preparing input files & folder directory